apoorvjha/SmokeFireDetection/Readme.md

 		5. Windows 7 or later (64-bit) ; Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019
 		6. GPU support requires a CUDA®-enabled card (Ubuntu and Windows)

+# Data collection
+The source of dataset is Kaggle.
+The dataset is mix of video and images from various lighting conditons to account for diverse shade patterns.
+It is our shear effort to maintain balanced dataset which as free from inherent biases as far as possible.